 Industrial illnesses and expert injury lawyers in Lee-on-the-Solent

 Lee-on-the-Solent is a small seaside town in Hampshire.
 It is primarily a sleepy residential area, with an upsurge of mostly local visitors in summer, but is well known as home to the Royal Navy Air Station HMS Daedalus (renamed HMS Ariel from 1959 to 1965).
-Whether the employer is the Royal Navy, or someone else, it doesn’t matter; all employers have a legal duty to protect the health and safety of their employees.
+All employers have a legal duty to protect the health and safety of their employees.
 If they fail in this duty, they may have to face expert injury lawyers in Lee-on-the-Solent.

 Industrial illnesses could interest expert injury lawyers in Lee-on-the-Solent